Firgrep/react-router-v6-exercise/DEVLOG.md

 "Declarative programming is a paradigm describing WHAT the program does, without explicitly specifying its control flow.
 Imperative programming is a paradigm describing HOW the program should do something by explicitly specifying each instruction (or statement) step by step, which mutate the program's state."

+The <Outlet> component tells React Router “where” to render nested child <Route> elements.

-The logic here is similar to my experience with Django: a lot of the interaction is taken care of by importing various components from react.
+A lot of the logic here is similar to my experience with Django: a lot of the interaction is taken care of by importing various components from react.
 It would be good to get to know these ready-made components in more depth.

+# Info
+"The useParams() method returns the URL parameters as key/value pairs in an object.
+In this case, you could access the songId by writing const { songId } = useParams()."

+# Questions
 So it's possible to be "logged in", but my question is where is one logged in if there is no server?
 Or does React simulate a server locally?
 Or is the "logged in" state saved into the browser?
 Homework for me to figure out.